newcleo-dev-team/lbh15/docs/source/readme_full.rst

 properties (see :class:`.Lead`, :class:`.Bismuth` and :class:`.LBE` classes documentation for the full list).
 This is accomplished by finding the root of the correlation function matching the target property value.
 Such function, which constitutes a physical correlation, must be injective in the range considered for the root.
-Note that this is a necessary, but not jointly sufficient condition to find a single root for the function.
+Note that this is a necessary, but not jointly sufficient condition to find a root for the function.

 Since the existence of a (single) root cannot be guaranteed for every correlation, this functionality is marked as *experimental*: